An award-winning freelance writer and journalist on the only numbers she keeps track of in her business and what makes them so crucial.

-First, am I happy and fulfilled?
-Second, am I being paid enough?
 An emotional response is the only way I can answer the first question.
 The second requires numbers.

-But I noticed a few months ago that I wasn’t really on the ball when it came to seeing how much I was bringing in per month.
-I didn’t know how efficient my querying was, or where I was falling short.
+Words are how I make money as a freelance writer, and it’s the numbers on the spreadsheet that tell me how my business is doing.
+I noticed a few months ago that I wasn’t really on the ball in terms of tracking how much I was bringing in per month.
+I didn’t know how efficient my pitching was or where I was falling short.
 I needed to improve.

 This spreadsheet provided so much information about my business that it made complete sense to swallow my distaste and just spend a week doing numbers.
 What do you know?
 Not only did I set it up, I actually enjoyed every bit of the process.